 - Understanding the real problem

-Conflict can arise at any time, particularly in the often-stressful environment of healthcare.
+Conflict can arise at any time, particularly in the often stressful environments of health care.
 Strategies for avoiding aggression are essential, but what do you do when it escalates anyway?
-During this session we cover the skills for dealing with challenging behaviour through the principles of conflict management:
+During this session, we will cover the skills for dealing with challenging behaviour through the principles of conflict management.
+It includes: